robertocarroll/robertocarroll/journal/_posts/2015-05-01-useful-code-snippets.md

 ## Keyboard shortcuts
 * On a Mac: System Prefs > Keyboard > Text is where you can create shortcuts for oft-used words and phrases
 * System Prefs > Keyboard > Shortcuts

+## Importing photos from iPhone to computer
+- Use either Image Capture or Preview
+- Select all, move to a folder, then delete from device.
+- Don't use Photos or any other Apple thing because it stores them in a crazy format.